CubeSatPatchAntenna/CubeSatPatchAntenna.github.io/design.md

 ---
 layout: page
-title: Project Background
+title: Design
-subtitle: Placeholder
+subtitle: Design Overview
 ---

-## Design Overview

 The finalized design is a square stacked patch hybrid feed antenna with corner truncation.
 It features a smaller lower (direct) patch and larger upper (coupled) patch which are proximity-coupled to facilitate a large bandwidth.
 An airgap which acts as a low-permittivity dielectric between the upper and lower substrate exists to further tune the patch coupling and increase bandwidth.
 The lower patch is fed directly via the inner conductor of a female SMA connector in alignment with the project requirements.